 To improve your business’s local ranking, use Google My Business to claim and update your business information.
 Make sure your information is accurate – specifically your business name, phone number, physical address, and categories.
 Include your operating hours, any photos that are related to your business, and be sure to encourage satisfied customers to leave a review!

 Site Links help draw traffic directly to the inner pages of your website.
 It enhances basic organic search results by adding additional links to more targeted areas of a website.

 You can also optimize your website for a Sitelinks Search Box if you set up your structured data correctly.

-The Knowledge Panel provides detailed information about a public figure or entity – written summary about the topic, links to relevant websites, birthdays, spousal information, etc. Google gathers this information from their Knowledge Graph – which is powered by sources such as the CIA World Facebook and Wikidata.
+The Knowledge Panel provides detailed information about a public figure or entity – a written summary about the topic, links to relevant websites, birthdays, spousal information, etc. Google gathers this information from its Knowledge Graph – which is powered by sources such as the CIA World Facebook and Wikidata.

-FAQ drop down lists display under organic results for searches that include “FAQ” to find results.
-In order to be included in this type of SERP feature, you must use proper FAQ schema.
+FAQ drop-down lists display under organic results for searches that include “FAQ” to find results.
+In order to be included in this type of SERP feature, you must use the proper FAQ schema.

 If search competition is high for a given keyword, you can start a PPC (pay-per-click) campaign to increase the likelihood of getting seen in searches.
 Google Ads, previously AdWords, was the first deviation from the blue-and-black list of linked results.

 A Google Ads block is not an earned or organic SERP feature – it’s going to cost you.
 While it takes a little coin to get work in Google ads, you have control over the keywords, display schedule, and how much you’re willing to spend.
 Plus, if you tackle your ad campaigns with strategic persistence – they will also help your organic results, and conversions, all while building brand awareness.

 A great review is a major win for local, small businesses.
 As a customer, seeing multiple 5-star ratings is a universal sign that you can trust a brand’s expertise, product, and/or services.